SECTION B. ORGANIZATION OF THE UNIVERSITY

 B.1 The Governing Board: The Board of Governors of the Colorado State University System (last revised June 22, 2006)

 As the governing body of the University, the Board of Governors of the Colorado State University System (hereafter referred to as the Board) addresses questions of broad institutional policy.
-The Board is responsible for the selection of the President and, in conjunction with the advice and recommendation of the President, approves the appointment and salaries of the Provost, the vice presidents, and, if requested by the Board, other academic faculty members and/or administrative professionals who report directly to the President ("senior administrators").
+The Board is responsible for the selection of the President and, in conjunction with the advice and recommendation of the President, approves the appointment and salaries of the Provost, the vice presidents, and, if requested by the Board, other faculty members and/or administrative professionals who report directly to the President (“senior administrators”).
 The Board approves the institutional budget and exercises broad policy control.
 All University owned lands are under Board control.
-With academic faculty members' advice, the Board approves the curriculum and confers appropriate degrees or testimonials.
+With faculty members’ advice, the Board approves the curriculum and confers appropriate degrees or testimonials.

-B.1.1 Membership and Term of Office (last revised May 2, 2007)
+B.1.1 Membership and Term of Office (last revised August 2, 2013)

-B.1.2 Vacancies and Compensation(last revised June 17, 2003)
+B.1.2 Vacancies and Compensation(last revised August 2, 2013)

-B.1.3 Meetings of the Board(last revised June 17, 2003)
+B.1.3 Meetings of the Board(last revised August 2, 2013)

-B.1.3.1 Scheduling of Board Meetings (last revised June 17, 2003)
+B.1.3.1 Scheduling of Board Meetings (last revised August 2, 2013)

 B.1.3.2 Requirements of the Colorado Sunshine Act of 1972 (last revised June 17, 2003)